The Blacker the Berry (novel): Plot summary

-After avoiding taking Emma Lou to parties or dances, not wanting his friends to meet her (preferring to be seen with light-skinned Geraldine), Alva finally takes her to a "rent party.
+After avoiding taking Emma Lou to parties or dances, not wanting his friends to meet her (preferring to be seen with light-skinned Geraldine), Alva finally takes her to a "rent party".
 Used to manipulating young women for money, Alva liked Geraldine for herself.
 Emma Lou was very excited about the party, and worried that she would encounter more discrimination.
 Once there, they happened on to a conversation revolving around race: the differences between being a mulatto and a Negro, and individuals who are prejudiced or "color struck."

 At the rent party, Emma had consumed more alcohol than usual, and the next morning her landlady demands that she find somewhere else to stay.
 As the woman speaks, Emma Lou remembers a little more about Alva bringing her home after the party and realizes that the woman might be right that her behavior hadn't met the boardinghouse's respectable standards.
 Emma Lou thought more about Alva, who seemed kinder than others in her life, but she was aware of his manipulation.

 Alva has his own trouble with Braxton: he has no job and pays no rent.
 When Braxton finally moves out, Alva doesn't want Emma Lou to move in.
 One night the couple goes to a theatre, but Emma Lou doesn't have a good time: "You’re always taking me some place, or placing me in some position where I’ll be insulted."
-One night, after an argument with Emma Lou, Alva returns to his room to find Geraldine sleeping in his bed; when she wakens, she announces that she's pregnant by him.
+She means insulted because of her dark skin, and Alva replies that she is "a trifle too color-conscious".
+Later, Emma Lou "wondered if Alva had been right", but then she decided that the color discrimination she had faced was real.
+One night, after this argument with Emma Lou, Alva returns to his room to find Geraldine sleeping in his bed; when she wakens, she announces that she's pregnant by him.